simo1c/GateMeClass/tutorial/readme.md

 ```
 install.packages("devtools")
 devtools::install_github("https://github.com/simo1c/GateMeClass")
-library(GateMeClass)
 ```

-The other packages useful to run the tutorials are:
+The other packages to install for the tutorial are:

 ```
 if (!require("BiocManager", quietly = TRUE))